Safe bath temperature for babies and children: what you need to know

 - Check the bath temperature using a thermometer.
 You could also test the temperature by putting your arm in.
 If your skin goes red, the water is too hot for your child.

 - Ensure that the water coming out of your taps is at a maximum of 50°C. This is a low-risk temperature for scalds.
-You’ll need a plumber to install a valve or thermostatic mixing valve at your water heater or on the hot water supply piping to your bathroom.
+Talk to your heater manufacturer, local gas supplier, plumber or gasfitter about a temperature control device for your hot water system.

 - Install anti-scald devices on taps and shower outlets.
 These are available from hardware and safety product shops.

 - Consider child-resistant taps or tap guards in the bath.

 - Turn on the cold water first, then the hot to get the right bath temperature for your child.
-When turning the water off, turn off the hot water first to stop the tap from heating up.
+When turning the water off, turn off the hot water first so the cold water can run through the tap and cool it down.